FaceTime Cellular Data: Use FaceTime Without WiFi

 Step 4: Place the call

 Open the FaceTime app, and tap New FaceTime.
 Type in the person’s number or Apple ID email, or select from your contacts list.
-Tap Video for the full video or Audio to save data.
+Tap Video to start a FaceTime video call for a full video call experience, or choose Audio for an audio only call to save data.
+FaceTime audio calls consume significantly less data than video calls.
 Check that the camera and mic are not blocked.
 Move to a spot with a better signal if the picture breaks.
 If nothing works, try our data troubleshooting.
 Want to test before a trip?
 Try the eSIM free trial and make a short call.

 Key toggles for mobile data